adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

-# Structured Spark Streaming Code
+# Structured Spark Streaming Code description
 1. Conditions
-1. In this simple code, we consider that an ingestion can run several times a day but not under 5mn.
+1. In this simple code :), we consider that an ingestion can run several times a day but not to times in a time window less than 2mn.
 This is the minimum Window Time where the same ingestion doesn't have to start twice.
 2. Each End to End Ingestion (List database until put HDFS) need to spend more than 1 minute.
 3.	if (a) and (b) conditions are not respected you will need to change the Window frequency into the code (condition (a)) and changeg the time limite defining the status  (condition b))
 Actual Code (To Attach)